-In this empty space connect with your solar plexus, or your belly or you heart.
+In this empty space connect with your solar plexus, or your belly, or your heart.
 Listen to this place.

 Gently and don’t be in a rush, float the problem into you solar plexus, belly or heart.

 Listen to the guidance of your solar plexus, belly or heart.
 If you’ve worked with me you’ll find this easier.
-It takes unlearning your left brain habits and practice to really master this – so forgive yourself if this doesn’t come easy to you.
+It takes unlearning your left brain habits and practice to really master this.
+S forgive yourself if this doesn’t come easy to you.

 Follow this guidance and notice how your day is when you live from your intuitive, creative brain.